carylee/flourishinplace/content/services.md

 published: true
 ---

-## What is Home Care?

-More than 7.6 million Americans receive home care, according to the U.S. Census Bureau.
-The number is much greater when you consider that it does not include informal care which is care given by a friend or family member.
-Home care is generally defined as non-medical support services delivered at the home of the senior.
-The aim of home care is to allow seniors to remain at home longer rather than enter an assisted living community, nursing home or other type of senior care.
-Home care may be appropriate if a senior prefers to stay at home but needs assistance with activities of daily living.
+## Our Services

+Flourish in Place is a licensed home health agency offering non-medical supportive care for seniors and disabled people in their chosen home enviornment.
+In other words, we are a "private duty agency" that provides home care services.
+The aim of home care is for seniors to continue living independently in their own home or independent living facility of their choice, perhaps for their entire lives, rather than entering assisted living communities, adult day care centers, nursing homes, or locked-down memory care units.
+Most people would much prefer to stay as independent as possible and "age in place".
+We offer home care solutions designed to help people not just age in place, but _flourish_, in their chosen home environment.

+Home care services should be considered whenever someone wants to keep living where they are, but often needs some help with one or more basic activities of daily living.
+Maybe you have noticed that a family member is not taking care of herself as well as she did previously--she could use help with bathing, hygiene, dressing, preparing nutritious meals, or just remembering to take her medicine.
+Or, perhaps another person handles his personal care activities well, but his life would be better if a friendly, caring individual could drive him to appointments and social events, run errands, handle light housekeeping, and simply be there to provide companionship and emotional support.

+We provide professional and compassionate personal care services in the comfort of the home, apartment, or living facility.
+Our certified nursing assistants, home health aides, companions, and homemakers, all are W-2 employees, **not independent contractors**.
+We have chosen them to provide the best care for you or your particular loved one.
+They all are covered by workers compensation insurance and liability insurance of $1 million per claim.
+All Flourish caregivers are finger-printed, level 2 background-screened, reference-checked, drug tested, certified as free of communicable diseases, bonded, trained, experienced, cherished, and well-paid employees.

-Activities of daily living include bathing, dressing, and meal preparation but may also extend to assistance with transportation, paying bills, making appointments, and simply being there to provide companionship and emotional support.
-Home care services are available 24 hours a day, seven days a week and can be paid for directly by the client or through a variety of public and private funding sources such as Long Term Care Insurance, the Veteran's Aid & Attendance Pension, Workers Compensation, and Medicaid.
+Flourish in Place's services are available 24 hours a day, seven days a week, with no minimum daily number of hours.
+The client or the client's family can pay privately for services by check, any major credit card, or ACH transfers, or a variety of funding sources may be available such as Long Term Care Insurance, Veteran's Aid & Attendance Pension, Workers Compensation, and various "managed Medicaid" plans.

-Need home care?
-We can provide professional and compassionate homemaker and companion care services in the comfort of your own home.
-Our care attendants are English speaking, reliable, fully screened, bonded, employees of our agency with both liability and workers compensation insurance coverage.
 Contact us to discuss our variety of home care options for every need and budget.
 There's no place like home!

 Three essential questions to ask - to ensure the company you choose has a strong set of core values: